mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### leadershipSkills <i class="optional"></i>
 >
 > The formats the card is legal to be a commander in.
-See the [Leadership Skills](/data-models/leadership-skills/) data model.
+See the [Leadership Skills](/data-models/leadership-skills/) Data Model.
 >
 > - **Type:** `LeadershipSkills`
 > - **Introduced:** `v4.5.1`

 > ### legalities
 >
 > The legalities of play formats for this printing of the card.
-See the [Legalities](/data-models/legalities/) data model.
+See the [Legalities](/data-models/legalities/) Data Model.
 >
 > - **Type:** `Legalities`
 > - **Introduced:** `v4.0.0`